how to dispose of garden waste hero

 4. Skip bags

 Skip bags (or Hippo bags) are strong waterproof bags that come in various sizes.
 They’re a popular option for smaller garden projects as a great alternative to skips.
-They don’t take up nearly as much space as a skip but are still useful for containing messy waste.
+They don’t take up nearly as much space as a skip but are still useful for containing messy waste like rubble and soil.

 hippo bag of garden waste